IBM/dbb-zappbuild/build-conf/README.md

 buildListFileExt | File extension that indicates the build file is really a build list. applicationConfRootDir | Alternate root directory for application-conf location.
 Allows for the deployment of the application-conf directories to a static location.
 Defaults to ${workspace}/${application}
 createBuildOutputSubfolder | Option to create a subfolder with the build label within the build output dir (outDir).
-Default: true. buildOutputTSformat | Defines the build timestamp format for build output subfolder and build label. requiredDBBToolkitVersion | Minimum required DBB ToolkitVersion to run this version of zAppBuild. requiredBuildProperties | Comma separated list of required build properties for zAppBuild/build.groovy.
+Default: true. requiredDBBToolkitVersion | Minimum required DBB ToolkitVersion to run this version of zAppBuild. requiredBuildProperties | Comma separated list of required build properties for zAppBuild/build.groovy.
 Build and language scripts will validate that *required* build properties have been set before the script runs.
 If any are missing or empty, then a validation error will be thrown. dbb.file.tagging | Controls compile log and build report file tagging.
 Default: true.